Greenheart/reconnect.earth/src/data/reconnect.md

 -   this needs to happen both individually and collectively
 -   Refer to a resource: https://en.wikipedia.org/wiki/Maslow's_hierarchy_of_needs

+    -   TODO: replace with the theory by Manfred Max-Neef since it offers more nuanced perspectives

+-   Very important: You need to start from where you are.
+What do you need to thrive in life?
+    -   Understanding where you are in relation to your needs.

 ### Why it is important to Reclaim

 -   to create space for the deeper cultural and economic transformation we need to make in order to handle the metacrisis.